Cray-HPE/docs-csm/introduction/documentation_conventions.md

 ### Node abbreviations

-The following list contains abbreviations for nodes used below
+The following list contains abbreviations for nodes used below:

 - CN - Compute Node
 - NCN - Non-Compute Node
     - `ncn-m` - Master NCN
     - `ncn-s` - Storage NCN
     - `ncn-w` - Worker NCN
     - These can also be used in combination.
 For example, `ncn-mw` in a command prompt indicates that the command may be run on a master or worker NCN.
 - AN - Application Node (special type of NCN)
 - UAN - User Access Node (special type of AN)
 - PIT - Pre-Install Toolkit (initial node used as the inception node during software installation, booted from the LiveCD)